JaxProjex/homeassistantKmlFlow/README.md

 GETTING HOME ASSISTANTS API ACCESS TOKEN:

--In HomeAssistant: scroll down and click on your profile > scroll down to "Long-Lived Access Tokens > click on "CREATE TOKEN" > give your token a name > copy your access token
+-In HomeAssistant: scroll down and click on your profile > scroll down to "Long-Lived Access Tokens" > click on "CREATE TOKEN" > give your token a name > copy your access token

--In Node-Red: go to "homeassistantKmlFlow" > click on "http req" node > check mark "Use authentication > Type: bearer authentication > Token: *paste your access token here
+-In Node-Red: go to "homeassistantKmlFlow" flow > click on "http req" node > check mark "Use authentication" > Type: bearer authentication > Token: *paste your access token here

 ----------------------------------------------